LooxOrg/rub-terms/README.md

 # Rub Terms
-### You are currently on the repo of the Terms of Services and Privacy Policy.
+### You are currently on the repo of Rub (our Discord Bot) Terms of Services and Privacy Policy.
 * Terms of Services:
 * Privacy Policy: